Describe, Explain, Plan and Select: Interactive Planning with Large Language Models Enables Open-World Multi-Task Agents: DEPS Implementation Details

-\paragraph{Goal Mapping} We need to map the plan expressed in free-form language to the pre-defined controller skills set.
-We first use \textit{regular expression} to parse the language plan.
+\paragraph{Goal Parser} We need to map the plan expressed in free-form language to the pre-defined controller skills set.
+We use the LLM as an automatic parser to parse the language plan first.
 For the goals not following pre-defined code expression, we calculate its semantic distance to the skills by cosine similarity with pre-trained Sentence-Bert model \cite{sentencebert} and select the most similar skill as the corresponding goal.
 All executable goals are listed in Appendix~\ref{sec:controller}.
+The LLM-based parser is general and can be transferred to other domains easily by modifying the prompt.
+The prompt for Minecraft parser is listed in Listing~\ref{lst:parser_prompt}.